Mical155/Mical155-Unit-03-assignment-DigitalPortfolio/Documentation/design/asset tables.md

 | http://www.bluechipbs.co.uk/  | Blue Chip Brand Solutions logo  | Y  | 800 x 604  | Will be the first image on the 'work experience' section  |
 | https://students.cwa.ac.uk/learner/434879/experiences  | Logged hours of work experience  | N  | 1887 x 498  | Will be the second image on the 'work experience' section |

 There is two images in this section and one of them is the logo of Blue Chip Brand Solutions which was the company that I did my wrok experience at, it's mainly used for design and context.
-The second image in this section is a screenshot of my logged hours which has been cropped to only contain the content that is relevant, this will be used as evidence to show that I have completed my 60 hours of work experience.
+The second image in this section is a screenshot of my logged hours which has been cropped to only contain the content that is relevant, this will be used as evidence to show that I have completed my 60 hours of work experience, this will be relevant to the audience since it will highlight that I have a clear understanding of how a working environment should function and that I am aware of what is expected of me.

-Most of the images do have random sizes but the main reason is becuase sway has a feature where it can resize the image to fit on the screen perfectly so it saved me time having to edit the size of the images on photoshop.
+Most of the images do have random sizes but the main reason is becuase sway has a feature where it can resize the image to fit on the screen perfectly and also to prevent it from being distorted, it saved me time having to edit the size of the images on photoshop.